 What is the credit score range in Canada?

-As a general rule of thumb, here are the categories of credit scores and how they are ranked:
+As a general rule of thumb, the sub-ranges of credit scores and how they rank are as follows:

 300 to 559 – Poor Credit Score; you will have difficulty getting approvals and face high interest for any loans

-560 to 649 – Fair Credit Score; you might get approvals but be limited to secure credit options
+560 to 649 – Fair Credit Score; you may receive approvals but limited to secure credit options

 650 to 724 – Good Credit Score; you are much more likely to get approvals and reasonable interest rates

-725 to 759 – Very Good Credit Score; you will have preferred rates and more positive approvals
+725 to 759 – Very Good Credit Score; you will have preferred rates and better lending conditions

 How do credit bureaus assess your credit score?